-How do I get my medications?
+How do I get my or my child's medications?

-Medicaid pays for most medicine your doctor says you need.
-Your doctor will write a prescription so you can take it to the drug store, or may be able to send the prescription for you.
+Medicaid pays for most medications your doctor says you need.
+Your doctor will write a prescription so you can take it to the drug store, or may be able to send the prescription to the drug store for you.

 You or your child's doctor can choose from a list of medications approved by the Texas Vendor Drug Program (VDP).
 If you need help finding a drug store near you or one that can deliver medications directly to your home, call us at 866-959-2555.

-How much will my medications cost?
+How much will my medicine cost?

-You do not have a copayment for prescription medications covered under the Medicaid benefit.
+You do not have a copayment for prescription medications covered under the Medicaid Benefit.